insberr/SpiderBot-Code-old/README.md

 # SpiderBot-Code
-[SpiderBot documentation](https://spidergamin.github.io/SpiderBot-Code/) for how to use and other info.
-<br>The bot is still being developed, and has a long way till its done.
+The bot is still being developed, and has a long way till its done.
 A lot of the components of this bot are made specifically for my [discord server](https://discord.gg/gRMbZyU), however as time goes on I will work on making it more usable usable elsewhere.

 Invite the bot to your server! (link coming soon)